 …And a worthy one at that.
-An exceptional force hailing from Moss Side, Manchester, Emmeline Pankhurst went down in history as one of the founders of the historical Suffragette movement, a movement which is credited to this day for women’s ability to vote.
-And while today we may take voting for granted, the change was a huge step forward in recent history and a key event that can only be applauded for shaping the way we ladies live our lives freely in 2021.
+An exceptional force hailing from Moss Side, Manchester, Emmeline Pankhurst went down in history as one of the founders of the historical Suffragette movement, a movement which is credited to this day for women’s ability to vote, and consequently as a feminist icon.
+And while today we may take voting for granted, the change was a huge step forward in recent history and a key event that can only be applauded for shaping the way we ladies live our lives freely in 2023.
 It’s been a long road to equality, but Emmeline Pankhurst’s journey helped us overcome some of the most important hurdles of the last two centuries.

 A political activist born in 1858, Pankhurst was born to ‘politically active’ parents and exposed to women’s issues from a young age – lighting the fire within her that changed modern women’s lives for the better.
 While Pankhurst didn’t live a particularly long life, passing away at age 69, what the activist achieved during her lifetime will never be forgotten, thanks to her sheer commitment and dedication to women’s suffrage.